Okpainmo/fast-django-backend-template/README.md

 docker run -d -p 8001:8000 --env-file .env --name fast-django-backend-template__docker fast-django-backend-template__docker
 ```

 > Instead of building the app/server directly with Docker, while still separately setting up the databases with docker-compose, you can set-up the docker-compose configuration to handle everything(build the app/server, and start up the database(s)) - all with one single command.
 This will provide much ease for team-mates(especially seniors and leads) who only wish to assess/test the development progress - and not to contribute.
 Ensure to use separate ports for the app/server running on docker, and the one running locally on your machine, so as to avoid conflicts.
+See `docker-compose.template.yaml` for help.

 ## Enforcing Coding Contribution(Collaboration) Standards(Linting, Code Formatting, and more).